Who can make a nomination?

 How long does it take to make a nomination?

 The nomination form is straightforward to fill in - you can give us as much detail as you'd like, but either way nominations shouldn't take more than half an hour to complete.
-If you'd like any guidance, you can email uni dot awards at warwick dot ac dot uk or come along to one of the roadshows to speak to the Awards project group.
+If you'd like any guidance, you can email uni dot awards at warwick dot ac dot uk.

 How many nominations can I make?

-You can make as many nominations as you would like.
+You can make as many nominations as you'd like.

 How can I make my nomination?

-You should make your nomination using the online nomination form (available from 22 January).
-If you don't have regular access to a computer, be sure to speak to your team leader or head of department - they will be able to help you.
-There will also be a number of roadshows where you can complete your nomination online in a quiet environment.
+You should make your nomination using the online nomination form.
+If you don't have regular access to a computer, speak to your team leader or head of department - they will be able to help you.

 Can I make an anonymous nomination?

-No - you'll need to submit your details when making a nomination, but these won't be shared outside of the panels and the Awards project group.
+No - you'll need to submit your details when making a nomination, but you can request to remain anonymous so your nominee won't be informed of who nominated them.
+Any details you submit won't be shared outside of the panels and the Awards project group.